 You need to know that your life purpose exists and who you are serves a greater purpose in this world.

 How do I know about this?

 ...from my unique challenges in life, starting from when I almost died in an accident, then later was diagnosed with a debilitating auto-immune disease, and risked every thing I had ever created in order to recover my health and ultimately my happiness.

-I learned teachable techniques that helped me to grow a 6 figure business which serves people around the world, and create a life filled with love, purpose, adventure, and miracles.
+I learned teachable techniques that helped me to grow a successful business which serves people around the world, and create a life filled with love, purpose, adventure, and miracles.

-These are the same techniques I've taught normal people just like you and I to become successful entrepreneurs and award winning artists, and I'd like to teach you how to start finding and restoring your life purpose too.
+These are the same techniques I've taught normal people just like you and I, to become happy and fulfilled and I'd like to teach you how to start finding and restoring your life purpose too.
 I can promise that you will never look at life the same way again.